jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 What are some Consumer Grade Linux Distributions?
 Fedora, Ubuntu non-LTS and openSUSE What are some Experimental and Hacker Linux Distributions?
 Arch, Gentoo and Kali

-What is Enterprise Grade Linux designed for? stability, long-term support, and security to be deployed within large organizations using enterprise hardware what are some requirements for Enterprise Grade Linux? long-term support, stability, and security What is Consumer Grade Linux designed for? cutting-edge software and desktop environments What is Experimental and Hacker Linux designed for? customization and security testing
+What is Enterprise Grade Linux designed for? to be deployed within large organizations using enterprise hardware What are some requirements for Enterprise Grade Linux? long-term support, stability, and security what would Enterprise Grade Linux lack? cutting-edge software and desktop environments What is Consumer Grade Linux designed for? small business or home and hobbyist users What are some requirements for Consumer Grade Linux? cutting-edge software and desktop environments What would Consumer Grade Linux lack? long-term support and stability What is Experimental and Hacker Linux designed for? customization and security testing

 **Description:** Knowledge of major operating systems and Linux distributions.